Best dog toys for separation anxiety

 There is no one guaranteed way to eliminate separation anxiety.
 Providing calming toys, the best chew toys for dogs or interactive puzzles is one approach; others include administering soothing treats or even medication.

 Reducing separation anxiety will require regular training, easing the dog into feeling comfortable alone by leaving them for a short period and then increasing the length of time apart.
-Physical and mental exertion prior to leaving can help your dog relax.
-Upon returning home, avoid getting too excited as this can lead your dog to get worked up while you’re away, anticipating your return.
+Physical and mental exertion before leaving can help your dog relax.
+Upon returning home, avoid getting too excited as this can lead your dog to get worked up while you’re away.

 11 best dog toys for separation anxiety

 While cute and cuddly on the outside, this soft dog toy offers a warm and cozy companion for pets left alone.
-It features a pulsating heating pad inserted within, which offers both a clamming and protective sensation for worried dogs.
-The heartbeat function can be toggled on or off as desired, and the purchase includes batteries so it’s ready for use immediately.
+It features a pulsating heating pad inserted within, offering a clamming and protective sensation for worried dogs.
+The heartbeat function can be toggled on or off as desired.
+The purchase includes batteries, so it’s ready for use immediately.

 The Kong is one of the most popular and best chew toys for dogs.
 It’s a simple plaything that dogs can chew, chase and investigate for treats.
 When it comes time to leave, placing a reward within the Kong will help redirect your dog.
-With repetition, they may even begin to associate you leaving with being rewarded.
+With repetition, they may even begin to associate your leaving with being rewarded.
 This purchase comes with calming chew treats designed for use with the Kong.

 This cuddly, calming plush toy is paired with a security blanket for extra relief.
-The blanket offers a sense of protection and a place of warmth for nervous dogs, while lavender beads within exude a soothing aura.
-What’s more, the blanket includes a squeaker that can distract or even engage when left alone.
+The blanket offers a sense of protection and a place of warmth for nervous dogs, while lavender beads help soothe them.
+The blanket also includes a squeaker.

 Nina Ottosson by Outward Hound Beginner Puzzle Toy

 This simple, interactive toy is ideal for anxious pups just getting into puzzles.
-It prevents boredom and provides a welcome distraction from times alone, offering up tasty treats as rewards.
-Your dog needs to move around the ball to dispense treats, stimulating their mind while hopefully removing stress and tiring them out.
+It prevents boredom and provides a welcome distraction from times alone, offering tasty treats as rewards.
+Your dog needs to move around the ball to dispense treats, stimulating its mind while hopefully removing stress and tiring it out.

 Sold by Amazon

-This is another soft, welcoming toy for pups that are scared to be alone.
-Within a cozy, furry exterior is a gentle simulated heartbeat to offer protection.
-This toy also includes a heat pack to add a comforting, warming sensation as well.
+This is another soft, welcoming toy for pups scared to be alone.
+A gentle simulated heartbeat offers protection within a cozy, furry exterior.
+This toy also includes a heat pack to add a comforting, warming sensation.

 Sold by Amazon

-Outward Hound Calm Dog Koi Dog Toy
+Outward Hound Hide A Squirrel Plush Dog Toy

-This adorable Koi fish dog toy is cleverly designed to engage and stimulate worried pups.
-It features small compartments to house treats, challenging your dog to get them out.
-The interactivity holds attention and distracts from being left alone, minimizing boredom and fear.
-This toy is also easy to wash and holds up fairly well against more eager dogs.
+This adorable toy is cleverly designed to engage and stimulate worried pups.
+It features compartments to house stuffed toys and optional treats, challenging your dog to get them out.
+The interactivity holds a dog’s attention and distracts it from being left alone, minimizing boredom and fear.

 Busy Buddy Calming Treat Dispenser

 The Busy Buddy interactive toy is another worthy option to keep your dog engaged while dispensing treats as a reward for their hard work and good behavior.
-The rubber is scented in chamomile to offer a calming sensation, while the dispenser can be adjusted in size based on the size of the treat and how difficult you want the experience to be.
+The rubber is scented in chamomile to offer a calming sensation.
+The dispenser can be adjusted in size based on the size of the treat and how difficult you want the experience to be.

 This cozy and calming toy welcomes dogs of all ages seeking a friend to curl up with.
 The internal warming pad can be microwaved to provide up to an hour of heat distribution.
-Like other toys on the list, this one can provide relief from anxiety of all kinds, whether it’s during a storm or adapting to a new environment.
+Like other toys on the list, this one can relieve anxiety, whether during a storm or adapting to a new environment.

 Ethical Pet Soothers Crinkle Plush Toy

-This comforting plush provides not just a safe partner for when your dog is alone, but also a toy to enjoy when they are feeling playful.
-The crinkly exterior and internal squeaker stimulate excitable dogs while lavender beads within provide a calming experience.
-Purchase includes one of three randomly selected animals: a pig, monkey or cow.
+This comforting plush provides a safe partner for when your dog is alone and a toy to enjoy when they are feeling playful.
+The crinkly exterior and internal squeaker stimulate excitable dogs, while the lavender beads within provide a calming experience.
+Purchase includes one of three randomly selected animals: a pig, a monkey or a cow.

 Sold by Amazon

+Distraction and redirection are the foundation of behavioral training.
+Separation anxiety may be reduced if your dog has something else to focus on when you leave — like a lick pad.
+This inexpensive and easy-to-clean toy can provide a lengthy distraction.
+Spread a little peanut butter or treat crumbles across the various patterns to engage your dog when you leave.

-Multipet Aromadog Man Therapeutic Essential Oil Dog Toy
+Multipet Aromadog Therapeutic Essential Oil Dog Toy

 This soft and squeaky plush provides added comfort by releasing calming lavender essential oil.
 The furry exterior offers a cuddly companion with its fleece exterior.
-One of three characters — bear, elephant or dog — will be shipped upon purchase.

 Sign up here to receive the BestReviews weekly newsletter for useful advice on new products and noteworthy deals.